lm3nitro/Projects/Netflow/Part 2-Cisco Netflow to SiLK.md

 ## Queries

 `rwfilter` is a powerful command-line tool in the SiLK suite designed to filter flow records based on specified criteria.
-These are some of the queries that I ran in order to analyze the netflow data being received:
+These are some of the queries that I ran in order to analyze the NetFlow data being received:

 1. Filtering for dest port 443 in outweb dir.
 This query helps identify all outgoing web traffic (HTTPS) from the network, allowing for monitoring of secure web communications: